ARRIVE QUITO, ECUADOR

 Cruising the Galápagos | LIFE OF TORTOISES

 Today, discover Santa Fe Island, boarding a dinghy for a brief ride to its idyllic sandy-white beaches.
 Walk the onshore terrain, keeping a lookout for wild residents — a curious sea lion coming to greet you, a Galápagos hawk perched atop salt bushes or a Santa Fe land iguana sunning itself on a rock.
 Then, snorkel and swim along a natural wave barrier or ride in a glass-bottom boat, for a cool glimpse into life beneath the waves.
-Break for lunch back on board, and then disembark to Puerto Baquerizo Moreno, and drive to the breeding center for highly endangered giant tortoises at Cerro Colorado, set in a fantastic deciduous forest.
-Later, explore Eden Islet, with an opportunity to snorkel and explore by panga (rubber raft).
-Sail on to tiny Chinese Hat Islet to swim amid white-tipped reef sharks and Galápagos penguins.
+Break for lunch back on board, as you set a course towards San Cristobal Island.
+Disembark at Puerto Baquerizo Moreno, and drive to the breeding center for highly endangered giant tortoises at Cerro Colorado, set in a fantastic deciduous forest.

 Cruising the Galápagos | DARWIN’S LEGACY